Lavinia989/DS5690_Proxy_Paper_Presentation/README.md

 ![Results for instruction-tuning](figures/result_instuction_tuning.png)

 ### Code Adaptation Experiments
 This section refined the approach to training language models for code-related tasks.

-Here's a brief on the models used:
+The LLAMA2 models used in the experiments are as follows:
+Base Model ($M$): 13B- and 70B-BASE

-Base model (7B-CODE): Considered the domain expert (M+), this model is a specialized version of the original LLAMA2-7B, fine-tuned for Python code generation.
+Expert Model ($M+$): CODELLAMA-7B-PYTHON (7B-CODE), which is a specialized version of the original LLAMA2-7B fine-tuned for Python code generation.

-Counterfactual (7B-BASE): This model serves as the non-expert (M-), the original LLAMA2-7B before any specialized training on code.
+Anti-Expert Model ($M-$): The original 7B-BASE model.

 #### Results Overview
 ![Result for code adaption](figures/highlighted_result_code_adaption.png)